 This correspondence may not hold for significantly older populations due to mortality and migration.
 As such, we restrict reconstructed completion rates to the most recent 20-year-interval.
 Through this process, each survey can contribute a time series of up to 21 observations.
 This reconstructed dataset is then used to estimate the underlying completion rates.

 Estimating ‘timely’ completion rates introduces a number of data challenges that must be addressed.
 Specifically, many countries experience significant delays in completion beyond the three-year grace period inherent in the completion rate indicator, causing a mismatch between reconstructed completion rates and the true reference age completion rates.
 Additionally, age-misreporting distortions are present in ages that are multiples of five.
 Finally, household surveys may be subject to potentially large survey bias and non-sampling errors.
 In response to these challenges, a model is used to estimate completion rates.
 The model extracts a smooth underlying trend in completion for the reference age population, while quantifying and adjusting for the data considerations described above.
-For details on this Adjusted Bayesian Completion model, see this link.
+For details on the Adjusted Bayesian Completion Rate model, see Dharamshi et al. (2022).

 The model estimates completion rates for two age groups for each country-year